23f2001942/Little-Lemon-BackWeb/README.md

 # 🍋 Little Lemon Backend Web Application

-**Little Lemon Backend Web Application** is a Django-based backend system developed for a fictitious Mediterranean restaurant named *Little Lemon*.
+**Little Lemon Backend Web Application** is a Django-based backend system developed for a fictitious restaurant named *Little Lemon*.
 This project was created as the **final capstone** for the [Meta Back-End Developer Specialization Certificate Course](https://www.coursera.org/learn/back-end-developer-capstone/).

 ---